clone the repository

 > flask run

-directory with the following content
+Create a .flaskenv in the root directory with the following content

 export FLASK_APP=api